Penelopeep/SwitchElementTraveller/README.md

 Elements: white/anemo/geo/electro <br>
 white = no element <br><br>

+## Building
+I don't know why would you want to build it but:
+1. Download maven from apache website
+2. Open command prompt/powershell in your project folder
+3. Run <b>mvn package</b>
+4. Now jar file should be in new tasrget folder

 ### Version
 The plugin is based on plugin template from Grasscutters GitHub.